Afghans who helped the US now fear being left behind

-1 of15 In this Friday, April 30, 2021, photo former Afghan interpreters hold placards during a protest against the U.S. government and NATO in Kabul, Afghanistan.
+1 of15 In this Friday, April 30, 2021, photo Mohammad Shoaib Walizada, 31, a former Afghan interpreter for the U.S. speaks during an interview to The Associated Press after a protest against the U.S. government and NATO in Kabul, Afghanistan.
 Mariam Zuhaib/AP Show More Show Less

 2 of15 In this Friday, April 30, 2021, photo former Afghan interpreters hold placards during a protest against the U.S. government and NATO in Kabul, Afghanistan.
 Mariam Zuhaib/AP Show More Show Less 3 of15